mkishi1221/mkishi1221.github.io/_posts/2025-05-13-Building product in debit not credit.markdown

 ---
 layout: post
 title:  Building product in debit, not credit
-description: One of the toughest lessons I’ve learned in product is that involving others before truly validating the problem doesn’t reduce risk — it in fact leads to bad debt.
+description: One of the toughest lessons I’ve learned in product is that involving others before truly validating the problem doesn’t reduce risk — it just leads to bad debt.
 date:   2025-05-13 09:00:00 +0300
 image:  '/images/loan.jpg'
 tags:   [runway, validation, planning, learnings]